mit-crpg/OpenMOC/docs/source/devguide/build_system.rst

 the alternative C++ build system should be familiar with both C++ and Make_.

 The alternative C++ build system compiler options are included in :file:`OpenMOC/profile/Makefile`.
-This Makefile includes several commandline options that can be exectued from the :file:`OpenMOC/profile/` directory:
+This Makefile includes several command line options that can be executed from the :file:`OpenMOC/profile/` directory:

   * **make** - Compiles the OpenMOC source files with the C++ input file indicated by the ``case`` variable in the Makefile.
 The default is